Sphereon-SDK/blockchain-proof-sdk/csharp-net35/docs/VerificationApi.md

 # **VerifyUsingStream**
 > VerifyContentResponse VerifyUsingStream (string configName, System.IO.Stream stream)

-Verify content using a bytestream/file
+Verify bytestream/file hash

-Verify content by supplying a file or some other binary data.
-Hashing will be done on the server side
+Verify a hash of content by supplying a file or some other binary data.
+Hashing will be done on the server side.
+Please note that the binary data itself will not be stored, only the hash.
+Use the registerUsingContent endpoint if you'd like to store content

 ### Example
 ```csharp